-The purpose of a Workers’ Compensation claim is to ensure that employees who become injured on the job can be reimbursed for those injuries, without having to resort to the courts.
+The purpose of an Arkansas workers’ compensation claim is to ensure that employees who become injured on the job can be reimbursed for those injuries, without having to resort to the courts.

 The way the system works is that the injured employee receives compensation for the work-related injuries and agrees not to file a legal action against the employer.